-To duplicate the production environment:
+To duplicate the production environment, follow these steps:

 - 1. Identify a server to use for the development and test environments. - Unix: You can copy the files to a new location on your production machine. - Windows: You must create the development system on a different machine from your production system. - 2.
 Ensure that adequate memory and disk space is available and accessible.
 Frequent backups are necessary. - 3.
 Ensure that your development and test systems meet all upgrade requirements.
-For more information, see "Step 2: Meet the software requirements" on page 15. - Upgrade your RDBMS to a version compatible with HP Service Manager 9.34.
-See the Service Manager 9.34 compatibility matrix. - Convert your RDBMS code page to Unicode.
+For more information, see "Step 2: Meet the software requirements" on page 16. - Upgrade your RDBMS to a version compatible with HP Service Manager 9.35.
+See the HP Service Manager 9.35 Compatibility Matrix. - Convert your RDBMS code page to Unicode.
 See your RDBMS vendor documentation. - 4.
 Set up the environment of your development and test machines to resemble your production server as closely as possible.
-The operating system version and service pack level should match. - Copy your existing production system data onto your development system.
+The operating system version and service pack level should match. - 5.
+Copy your existing production system data onto your development system.

 HP recommends you use the native RDBMS backup utilities to back up your data.
-Refer to your RDBMS documentation for backup instructions. - 6.
-Install a Service Manager 9.34 run time environment on the duplicated system.
-Do not load the Service Manager 9.34 demonstration data files. - 7.
-Install a Service Manager 9.34 client on the duplicated system.
+Refer to your RDBMS documentation for backup instructions.

+- 6. Install a Service Manager 9.35 run time environment on the duplicated system.
+Do not load the Service Manager 9.35 demonstration data files. - 7.
+Install a Service Manager 9.35 client on the duplicated system.